 These three mediations are not activated together or in a fixed sequence.
 They respond to specific gaps that the intervention reveals.
 They are the accompaniment of the transition — not its substitute.

-The doctrine establishes the order.
-The embodiment installs it.
 The transition makes it last.